geolt/Manno/README.md

 ---

 This approach combines interactive, playful, and adaptive elements, making learning feel like interacting with a quirky, curious cat.
-Let me know if you'd like additional features or code enhancements! 🐾